marcominerva/SimpleTransit/README.md

 ### Error Handling

-SimpleTransit propagates exceptions from notification handlers to allow for proper error handling.
-This is true only for notifications, not for Message Consumers that act in background:
+Exceptions thrown by notification handlers are forwarded to the caller, allowing for proper error handling.
+Exceptions from background message consumers are not propagated.

 ```csharp
 try